RainierBarrett/cpp_langevin_simulator/README.md

 ## Building From Source

-First make sure that you have [CMake](http://www.cmake.org/) and an C++ compiler environment installed.
+First make sure that you have [CMake](http://www.cmake.org/) and a C++ compiler environment installed.

 Then open a terminal, go to the source directory and type the following commands: